 High School Principal at Norris Public Schools

-Joel Christiansen, President of Joel Christiansen Speaking Services, www.joelcspeaking.com urged the Norris High School students to “Get on the right side of making good choices.”
+Joel Christiansen, President of Christiansen Academy, www.joelcspeaking.com urged the Norris High School students to, “Get on the right side of making good choices.”
 The 2002 Professor of the Year at Doane College-Lincoln delivered a powerful message to the Norris High School student body.
 Presenting a motivational message about positive life choices, taking responsibility and being accountable, and adopting a winning attitude, the nationally recognized speaker and published author of “Out of the Ashes the Resurrection of an Addict” and “Stop Whining and Start Winning: The Power of Life’s Choices” shared his life experiences and perspective with the youth.

 Christiansen immediately engaged the students with some quick centering activities that captured their attention.
 Each brain teaser had a purpose that connected with the theme of his speech.
 For example on the importance of deciding, he used an analogy about five birds sitting on a wire.
 If three decided to fly off, how many would be left on the wire?
 The answer is all five because all the three birds did was decide; they didn’t do.
 You want to do in life, not just decide.